AnanyaTiwari850/Fitness-Buddy-AI/README.md

 ---

-*Made with ❤️ using IBM watsonx.ai Granite*
+*Made with ❤️ using IBM watsonx.ai *